 Call Us

 • Schedule in extra fellowship meetings: Fellowships tend to put on extra meetings over the Christmas period, helping to support those in need.
 Attend an extra session or two so you can keep reaffirming those key thoughts and strategies for sobriety

 • Try to avoid family rows: One of Christmas' strongest traditions, the family row, can raise stress levels and make you want a drink.
-Sometimes it's easier said than done, but try not to get into any arguments round the Christmas dinner table
+Sometimes it's easier said than done, but try not to get into any arguments around the Christmas dinner table

-Contact us for help, referrals or more information
+Contact us to make an enquiry or for more information

+Call Us